cjratcliff/ml-compiled/docs/trees.rst

 Disadvantages
 --------------
 * Can easily overfit.
 * Requires a quantity of data that is exponential in the depth of the tree.
+This means learning a complex function can require a prohibitive amount of data.

 Training
 ---------------